-Key UN vote on Israeli settlements delayed
+Israelis called Trump to weigh in ahead of UN Security Council vote

+"We did reach out to the President-elect and are deeply appreciative that he weighed in, which was not a simple thing to do," the official said.

+Trump called Egyptian President Abdel Fattah Al-Sisi to discuss the UN Security Council vote, according to a diplomatic source familiar with the call, which was made after the Israelis asked Trump to weigh in.

-The resolution had drawn condemnations from Israeli Prime Minister Benjamin Netanyahu and President-elect Donald Trump, who called on the White House to veto it.
+Publicly, the resolution drew condemnations from Israeli Prime Minister Benjamin Netanyahu and Trump, who called on the White House to veto it.
 Having a President-elect weigh in to influence US policy is highly unusual, analysts said.

 "It's unprecedented that a President-elect would pronounce on a matter of US policy before he became president," said Aaron David Miller, a vice president at the Wilson Center, "let alone say publicly that the administration should not vote for the resolution."

-Trump transition spokesman Jason Miller said the transition team gave the White House a heads up before it sent the statement out this morning about the Security Council vote.
+Trump transition spokesman Jason Miller said the transition team gave the White House a heads up before it sent the statement out Thursday morning about the Security Council vote.

 Trump's election has brought the fraught Israeli-Palestinian conflict to the fore in recent days, with his appointment of an ambassador designate to Israel who supports Israeli settlement construction and his call for the US Embassy to be moved from Tel Aviv to Jerusalem, a highly sensitive issue designated for final peace talks since Palestinians claim Jerusalem as their capital as well.